 Choosing to have hair restoration surgery (HRS) is a major decision for most people.
 HRS will permanently change your appearance to a more youthful look.
 A balding man rarely conjures up the image of youth and vitality and that is what most modern men are striving for today.
 For men who have not lost their hair, this information will be of little value.
-But for those men suffering from hair loss who want their hair restored, HRS is the only permanent solution available for men today.
+But for those men suffering from hair loss who want their hair restored, HRS is the only permanent solution available for men today for hair replacement.
 HRS will restore hair that will grow naturally and require styling and haircuts, just like men who do not suffer from hair loss.

 The first consultation with your hair restoration surgeon is critical to success.
 A frank discussion of goals and treatment plans goes a long way to achieving satisfying results.

-The surgical treatment of hair loss can be broadly divided into three main areas: hair transplantation, scalp reduction and scalp flaps.
+The surgical treatment of hair loss can be broadly divided into three main areas: hair transplantation, scalp reduction, and scalp flaps.

 Hair transplantation is an operation which takes hair from the back of the head and moves it to the area of hair loss.
 The fringe (back and sides) of hair on a balding scalp is known as donor dominant hair which is the hair that will continue to grow throughout the life of most men.
 The transplantation of this hair to a bald area does not change its ability to grow.
 Donor dominance is the scientific basis for the success of hair transplantation.

 Candidates for HRS are those individuals with hair loss that have sufficient donor hair from the fringe of the scalp to transplant to the balding area.
 In the past, many bald patients were not suitable candidates for HRS but modern techniques have advanced the art of HRS so that many more men are candidates.